henrikchan-ops/neurosignallab/notes/eeg_basics.md

 EEG machine learning is difficult because EEG is noisy, subject-specific, artifact-sensitive, and easy to evaluate incorrectly.
 A model may appear strong if the train/test split is too easy or if similar epochs from the same subject/session appear in both training and testing.

 Another challenge is that EEG signals vary between individuals.
 A pattern learned from one subject may not generalize to another subject.
-This is especially important for motor-imagery decoding because people can produce different neural patterns during the same imagined movement task.
+Sensorimotor rhythm patterns and classification performance can vary across subjects, making cross-subject evaluation harder than random epoch splitting.[^inter-subject-variability][^mi-variability]

 Deep-learning models such as EEGNet may be useful later, but they do not solve these problems automatically.
 Their results still depend on preprocessing, labeling, and evaluation design.[^eegnet]